DappioWonderlandGuide/guide/nft-staking.md

 Now we have partner with Sovana, Monkey Kingdom for user to stake their NFT in Dappio to earn $NFTU.
 Stay tuned for our $NFTU / NFT Staking partnership update.

-Visit here to start staking: https://app.dappio.xyz/nft-staking
+Visit here to start NFT staking

 ![](https://hackmd.io/_uploads/SkVh5gFU5.png)